 - The improved grate offers a beautifully rich sound that will help beginners begin to shine as they play.

 - The lightweight design means no strain on your arms as you practice playing.

 - This instrument lacks a bellow pad, which some players may find annoying.

 5. Hohner Diatonic Panther Accordion in Black

-This is another accordion that is perfect for beginners who are just getting started.
+A very worthy addition to the best accordion for beginners list.
 This accordion features three rows of 31 buttons and has 12 bass buttons.

 Weighing in at only fourteen pounds, you will find this is the perfect size accordion for just getting started.
 It’s easier to play than a Piano accordion but offers a rich and beautiful sound that will keep you playing well into becoming an intermediate player.

 This is the most affordable three-row accordion on the market.
 This set comes with straps and a Diatonic Method book that will help you get started on learning to play.
 This accordion also comes with a cleaning cloth.

 ✔ “The button placement is ideal for beginner accordion players.”